JadiusCaesar67/Adopt-A-Tree/README.md

 2. Open in Visual Studio
 3. Install the dependencies for the server:
     - Open Terminal and navigate to the server directory.
-    - Type `npm init` and press enter until completed.
-    - Type `npm install` to install the dependencies.
+    - Type `npm install` to install the dependencies automatically.
 4. Create a local Database
     - Open SQL shell.
     - Login to your database.
     - Open the 'database.sql' file.
-    - Copy and paste 'CREATE DATABASE capstone;' into the command line of SQL shell. (note: you can change "capstone" to anything you want)
+    - Copy and paste `CREATE DATABASE capstone;` into the command line of SQL shell. (note: you can change "capstone" to anything you want)
-    - After creating the database, type \c capstone (or your custom name of the database) into the command line.
+    - After creating the database, type `\c capstone` (or your custom name of the database `\c <your_custom_database_name>` without the `< >`) into the command line.
+    - Execute commands from file by typing `\i <...path to file/database.sql>`.
+Note that when executing this command in Windows, single quotes should be added like this `\i '<...path to file/database.sql>'`
-    - Individually copy all the CREATE TABLE statements from the 'database.sql' file into the command line to create your tables.
+    - (Optional, if the step before this doesn't work) Individually copy all the CREATE TABLE statements from the 'database.sql' file into the command line to create your tables.

-5. Conneting the Database and the Server
+5. Connecting the Database and the Server
-    - Create a 'db.js' file
+    - Create a 'db.js' file in the server folder
     - Copy and paste the following into your 'db.js' file:
     ```js
     import  pg  from  "pg"